-Equip for Safe Floor Wet Cleaning to Control Slips (Trips and Falls) Risks
+Equip for Safe Floor Cleaning to Control Slip Risks

-- Provide, maintain and replace, as necessary, proper equipment to enable cleaners to prevent access to wet, damp or drying floors (e.g. cordon systems).
-Segregation must not prevent emergency access/egress
+- Provide and maintain proper equipment to enable cleaners to prevent access to wet or damp floors.

 - Provide equipment and chemicals recommended by the flooring manufacturer/ supplier